AlexanderGaul/xray_ct/README.md

 such that the user can view any plane in the volume from any direction.
 In the same way as in the DVR visualization, the MPR's transfer function can be changed regarding range and color.
-To better show where the cutting plane is currently located, the current rotation of it compared to the initial state is shown directly below the visualization.
+To imporove the visualization of the cutting plane's current location, the current rotation of the plane (compared to its initial state) is shown directly below the visualization.